Saying goodbye to employees is inevitable, but that doesn’t mean it’s easy.

 - A well-structured exit interview will leave a positive lasting impression on an employee which benefits the employer brand.
 It also opens a space for the employee to feel comfortable returning to the company in the future, if they wish.

-What an exit interview should entail
+What questions should an exit interview include?

 Exit interviews can fill in a lot of gaps about why the individual is leaving.
 Below are some questions that should be asked in the case of a resignation.
+These questions probe the reasons behind the employee’s departure, potential improvements to their role or the organization, and actions to retain other employees.

 - How long have you been considering your resignation?